harding/old-docs-history-bitcoin.org/en/developer-guide.md

 For example, unconfirmed transactions can be compared among all connected peers to see if any UTXO is used in multiple unconfirmed transactions, indicating a double-spend attempt, in which case the payment can be refused until it is confirmed.
-Transactions can also be verified to be spending sufficient transaction fees.
+Transactions can also be ranked by their transaction fee to estimate the amount of time until they're added to a block.

-Another example could be to detect a fork when multiple peers report differing block header hashes at the same block height and trigger a safe mode if the fork extends for more than two blocks, indicating a possible problem with the block chain.
+Another example could be to detect a fork when multiple peers report differing block header hashes at the same block height.
+Your program can go into a safe mode if the fork extends for more than two blocks, indicating a possible problem with the block chain.